Learning to Align: Addressing Character Frequency Distribution Shifts in Handwritten Text Recognition: The Proposed FADA Method

 For example, if the model predicts a character frequency of $9.3\%$ for the letter ``a'', while the empirical distribution indicates an expected $11.1\%$, \texttt{FADA} encourages the model to adjust its predictions to reduce this gap.
 To achieve this, we introduce an auxiliary loss term that penalizes divergence between the predicted and empirical character frequency distributions.
 This alignment loss is jointly optimized with the task-specific objective (e.g., CTC or Cross-Entropy loss), enabling the model to preserve recognition performance while adapting to subset-specific distributional properties.
 As a result, the model becomes more robust to intra-dataset shifts and better aligned with the statistical patterns present in the data.

 \paragraph{Empirical Relative Frequency Distributions}

 To capture character frequency variations, we compute empirical relative frequency distributions from the training data.
 First, we normalize transcriptions by converting all text to lowercase to ensure consistency.
 Frequencies are calculated by counting character occurrences and normalizing by the total number of characters.
-To model intra-dataset distribution shifts, we compute separate frequency distributions for each temporal or contextual subset of the training set (e.g., distinct centuries/regions).
+Intra-dataset distribution shifts are systematic variations in character frequency distributions across distinct subsets of a corpus.
+To model such shifts, we compute separate frequency distributions for each temporal or contextual subset of the training set (e.g., distinct centuries/regions).

 \paragraph{Character Frequency Analysis}

 Figure~\ref{fig:1} illustrates the character-level relative frequency distributions of the HPGT dataset \cite{platanou-etal-2022-handwritten} over seven centuries, revealing clear distributional shifts in character usage.
 Certain letters, such as \textgreek{δ}, \textgreek{κ}, and \textgreek{γ}, display stable frequencies over time, suggesting consistent orthographic roles in written Greek.
 In contrast, others, such as \textgreek{τ} and \textgreek{ε}, exhibit notable fluctuations, suggesting potential shifts in orthographic conventions or variations in dataset composition.
 Additionally, characters such as ῶ and ἔ, are absent in earlier centuries but emerge in later ones, which may reflect historical linguistic developments or artifacts of dataset annotation and coverage.
 However, these variations are not solely attributable to linguistic evolution; external factors, such as dataset biases or uneven temporal representation, may also influence the observed distributions.
 We present a detailed analysis including correlation scores between the character frequency distributions across centuries in Appendix~\ref{sec:appendix-hpgt}.